 Once all the water has drained from the stump, it should feel much lighter, so you can use a chisel or pry bar to chip off all of its bark.
 Then, sand the stump to create a smooth surface and prevent future splintering, especially if it's going to sit indoors.
 You may want to work in rounds, sanding it all over with 60-grit sandpaper once, then repeating the process with 150-grit and 220-grit sandpaper.

 Allow the stump to come to room temperature before treating it with stain or preserver.
 This may take several days.
 As an optional step, you can coat the tree stump with a wood preserver or stabilizer, available at home improvement stores, to prevent cracks occurring over time.

 Stain and Seal It

 Next, working with a completely dry stump, you could stain the wood to achieve a certain color if that's the look you want.
 Let it dry before applying polyurethane.
 If a natural aesthetic is more your style, skip the stain and go straight to the poly sealant.
 Use a foam brush and apply at least two coats to ensure the wood is fully sealed.
-Afterward, give it another once-over with sandpaper for a smooth finish.
+Afterward, give it another once-over with micro-grit sandpaper for a smooth finish.

 The Final Product

 Some of the most popular uses for treated tree stumps include stools, side tables and planter pedestals.
 If using indoors, be sure to add felt pads or other protectors to the underside of your new furniture to protect floors.